-Net cash (used in) provided by investing activities.
-Cash used in investing activities of \$26.6 million during the three months ended March 31, 2022, of which all was used by continuing operations, was primarily due to higher purchases of marketable securities than proceeds from maturities and sales of marketable securities.
-Cash provided by investing activities of \$1.9 billion for the three months ended March 31, 2021, of which \$71.1 million was provided by operating activities and \$1.8 billion was provided by discontinued operations, was primarily due to the approximately \$1.8 billion in cash proceeds received from the sale of our oncology business to Servier that was completed on March 31, 2021.
-We also received higher proceeds from maturities and sales of marketable securities than purchases of marketable securities.
+Net cash provided by (used in) investing activities.
+Cash provided by investing activities of \$57.6 million during the three months ended March 31, 2023 was primarily due to higher proceeds from maturities and sales of marketable securities than purchases of marketable securities.
+Cash used in investing activities of \$26.6 million for the three months ended March 31, 2022 was primarily due to higher purchases of marketable securities than proceeds from maturities and sales of marketable securities.

 Net cash provided by financing activities.
-Cash provided by financing activities for the three months ended March 31, 2022, of which all was provided by continuing operations, was primarily the result of the \$1.3 million of proceeds received from stock option exercises and purchases made pursuant to our 2013 Employee Stock Purchase Plan, or 2013 ESPP.
-Cash provided by financing activities for the three months ended March 31, 2021, of which all was provided by continuing operations, was primarily the result of the \$7.3 million of proceeds received from stock option exercises and purchases made pursuant to our 2013 ESPP.
+Cash provided by financing activities of \$2.5 million during the three months ended March 31, 2023, was the result of proceeds received from stock option exercises and purchases made pursuant to our 2013 Employee Stock Purchase Plan, or 2013 ESPP.
+Cash provided by financing activities of \$1.2 million for the three months ended March 31, 2022 was primarily the result of \$1.3 million of proceeds received from stock option exercises and purchases made pursuant to our 2013 ESPP.